Eman8618/ImageProcessingAPI-Project1/Readme.md

  This project is created according to contents and videos that were explained on Advanced Full Stack web development
 # The aim of this project
 created the api which use tools for image processing API  which resizes from OrSImage folder and saves resized image on Thumbnail folder to user with specificaion when visiting the URL
-# This project is created according the structures that given on te track
+# This project is created according the structures that given on the track
 # The main function here are:
 resizing image using sharp  after determine the width & height & image name with url then show the image on the browser after reloading the specification again.